 Even Easier Hemming: Double-Sided Sticky Hem Tape

 Double-sided sticky hem tape is the ultimate solution for a quick fix.
 It is exactly what it sounds like: a piece of fabric tape that is sticky on both sides.
 You remove one side of the paper and stick it to one side of your fabric securely, then run your fingers down the tape to make sure the bond is good.
-Then, remove the top piece of paper and press your other side of fabric to it and it should hold those pieces of fabric together.
+Then, remove the top piece of paper and press your other side of the fabric to it and it should hold those pieces of fabric together.
 This is a great tool to keep in your purse for when you’re out and about.

 I realize that most of these still require a little forethought so let’s talk about some ZOMGMYHEMBUSTEDANDI’MATWORK fixes too!